Not that many people know what happened

 For over 50 years, treasure hunters from all over the world have scoured the Philippines to look for the fabled war loot hidden by Japanese General Tomoyuki Yamashita.
 It’s said that the treasure was or is hidden in a series of underground tunnels somewhere in the country, that the American military officials found and used it to finance Cold War operations in the Asia Pacific, or whatever fanciful story cooked up by conspiracy theorists.

 The reality is less exciting, as suggested by American military historian Alfred E. Nueman: “For if so much hidden gold was available to it, the United States would not have been so desperate to close the gold pool as its reserves were depleted.
 Nor would the U.S. government through the years since World War II been so insistent on preventing a free gold market from developing.
-Indeed, if gold was actually as common as the Yamashita stories maintain, the Federal Reserve, Treasury Department, and Bank of England already would have arranged for [prizes made of gold] to be inserted as prizes in Cracker Jack and children's cereal boxes.”
+Indeed, if gold was actually as common as the Yamashita stories maintain, the Federal Reserve, Treasury Department, and Bank of England already would have arranged for to be inserted as prizes in Cracker Jack and children’s cereal boxes.”

 Diosdado Macapagal was known for bringing land reform to the Philippines, and for pursuing anti-graft and-corruption reforms that were rendered useless by a non-cooperative congress.
 His daughter Gloria however doesn’t enjoy the same kind of reputation.